 SOEs have traditionally been the dominant players in the Chinese economy.
 In 1958, during the days of Chairman Mao, more than 97% of the Chinese economy was under the control of the government (PRC) through the use of SOEs.

 Granted, things have changed over the past 50 years, following the economic reforms of Deng Xiaoping in the late 1970s and 80s.
 Today there are far fewer SOEs, but they still make up a significant chunk of China's gross domestic product.
 They're mostly found in the energy, telecommunications, and financial sectors.
 The government keeps many of them alive by infusing them with capital, and one of the ways it does this is by -- wait for it -- taking them public.

 The Chinese government has certainly reduced its ownership of some SOEs, but given the size of those companies, and the size of the government's remaining ownership, it could be a long time before those SOEs are fully privatized.
 Just imagine if the PRC decided to suddenly dump its huge stake in China Life Insurance into the public markets.
 It would be an utter disaster for those shares.

 The bottom line is that, despite the loosening of the PRC's grip, SOEs still do not put shareholder interests first.
 Their motivation is still at least partly political, so you're better off looking for Chinese companies that have your interests at heart.

 This one will go to the hares

-While the SOEs join the free markets at a tortoise's pace, non-SOE Chinese companies like AsiaInfo Holdings
+While the SOEs join the free markets at a tortoise's pace, non-SOE Chinese companies like 3SBio

-Todd Wenning bets you he can throw a football over them mountains.
-He does not own shares of any company mentioned.
-Microsoft is a Motley Fool Inside Value pick.
+Fool analyst Todd Wenning bets you he can throw a football over them mountains.
+He owns no shares of any company mentioned.
+3SBio is a Motley Fool Rule Breakers selection.
+3M is a Motley Fool Inside Value recommendation.
+The Fool owns shares of XTO Energy and Oracle.
 The Fool's disclosure policy has large talons.